 We should temper our rush to judgment, however, with a full understanding of the role the pharaoh played in Egypt.
 Much of Egyptian culture derived from the difficult-to-translate word of maat, which meant truth, justice, rightness, orderliness, harmony, balance — all of these things and somehow more.
 When maat held sway, the Nile rose and fell as it should and the crops, livestock, and people that depended upon it thrived.
 When the maat was out of joint, the result was floods or famine, disease or invasion.
 The Egyptians had nothing like our concept of history as progress — as a coherent narrative of concrete event begetting concrete event, leading us ever onward to some imagined future state of ultimate prosperity and enlightenment.
 To them, history was static and eternal — or at least it ought to be, if they could keep it that way by playing their own appointed roles in the universal equilibrium.
 To the Egyptians, then, history was a labor of maintenance rather than perfecting; the land which the gods had bequeathed to them was already perfect.

-But, as we’ve already seen in various ways, ancient Egypt was in reality neither static nor unchanging, even if change did tend to take place at a fairly glacial pace compared to what we’re used to today.
+It’s true that, as we’ve already seen in various ways, ancient Egypt was in reality neither static nor unchanging, even if change did tend to take place at a fairly glacial pace compared to what we’re used to today.
 From their remove of millennia, able to view things on a scale of centuries rather than days, months, years, or even decades, modern Egyptologists are ironically better equipped to observe the changes which Egypt underwent than were the actual Egyptians who lived much closer to them.
 So, just to state the most immediately obvious example, we can clearly see the slow changes in Egyptian burial practices which this chapter chronicles, thanks to the benefit of our archaeological hindsight.

 Of course, the Egyptians too must have been at least vaguely aware of these changes at some level.
 They even made some effort to record the things that had happened before, through their rolls of pharaohs and dynasties and their tracking of the levels of the Nile from year to year.
 Yet they didn’t seem to process an historical chronology in the same way that we do — or, stated perhaps more accurately, it just wasn’t as important to them.
 “It is as if the ancient culture had lived entirely in the present,” writes the historian John Romer, “that the lists of kings had not been made for historical purposes at all, but to define the continuing office of kingship itself.”
 To Egyptians of this early period especially, time was not an arrow but a wheel, an eternal recurrence of that which had already been and would always come to be again.
 This, one might even say, was the real essence of maat.